muratk5n/thirdwave/en/README.md

 ---

-Bitcoin could have benefited from the artificially high attention liberterians get in the thought-sphere as well..
+Bitcoin could have benefited from the "streoidified" attention liberterians get in the thought-sphere as well..
 Bright shiny object tech will always have libtards to cheer for them, but BTC tech probably benefited more from the presence of useful idiots.